-Digital Data for Surficial Materials Maps
+Surficial Materials Maps Digital Data

-This dataset contains point data describing the textures of surficial sediments, independent of interpretations regarding their origin, mapped at a scale of 1;24,000.
+The surficial materials dataset contains point data describing the textures of surficial sediments, independent of interpretations regarding their origin, mapped at a scale of 1;24,000.
 The Maine Geological Survey used this dataset to produce Surficial Materials Maps.
 Thickness of gravel, sand, silt, clay, and diamicton is shown.
 Data comes from auger holes, test pits, well logs, test borings, and gravel pits.
 Point data was compiled and digitized by the Maine Geological Survey from data compiled on USGS 7.5' quadrangle bases.
 The point attribute table contains information on the type of data point and, where appropriate, depth to bedrock, depth to water table, well yield, and/or material type and thickness.
 Depth to bedrock data from the seismic line dataset are also shown on surficial materials maps.

-This dataset contains line data describing the results of 1-channel and 12-channel seismic refraction studies mapped at a scale of 1:24,000.
+This seismic line dataset contains line data describing the results of 1-channel and 12-channel seismic refraction studies mapped at a scale of 1:24,000.
 The results include the depth to the water and depth to the bedrock.